efstathiosntonas/opentok-react/README.md

 # opentok-react

+## TLDR

+This is a forked version of the [original opentok-react package](https://www.npmjs.com/package/opentok-react) with some security fixes.

+## Disclaimer

 This version has been published to allow the use of patches to security holes in the original opentok-react package while waiting for the original package to merge in the PR fixes that we submitted.

 I would recommend using the [original](https://www.npmjs.com/package/opentok-react) opentok-react package as this forked version of the package may or may not be updated depending on the need.
 If you also want to use opentok-react but wish to patch the current security holes then by all means use this version as is.